open-telemetry/opentelemetry-collector-contrib/receiver/k8sclusterreceiver/README.md

 with detailed sample configurations [here](./testdata/config.yaml).

 ### node_conditions_to_report

+This configuration option is deprecated.
+Please use `k8s.node.condition` metric instead.

 For example, with the config below the receiver will emit two metrics `k8s.node.condition_ready` and `k8s.node.condition_memory_pressure`, one